COS301-SE-2024/Dispute-Resolution-Engine/docs/QualityRequirements.md

 The Dispute Resolution Engine is designed to be user-friendly.
 It aims to enable easy navigation through simple and intuitive user interfaces.
 This ensures that users can operate the system effectively without extensive training or technical knowledge.
 This is crucial for a platform that is intended to accommodate users from a wide range of domains.

+### 3.1 Quantification

+Simple but small extra features to guide users when trying to navigate an application.
+To aid our clients as much as possible we plan to implement tooltips, a guided tutorial on the site and a well written user-manual of course.

 ## 4. Security

 The Dispute Resolution Engine will handle sensitive information regularly.
 In addition to user credentials, participants in disputes will expect a high level of confidentiality when exchanging information.
 This is mainly due to documented evidence or communications that can contain exploitable or otherwise sensitive information.
 Therefore, a fundamental requirement of the Dispute Resolution Engine is to ensure the protection of both the personal and dispute-related information of our clients.